Loginistaken/LowHeat-safeV2-Battery/Mg-li/F-Mn.md

-# Low proposing a new kind of ultra-stable, low-emission battery, one that uses fluorine and lithium as a core (as in molten salt chemistry), but on a non-radioactive and low-heat scale, incorporating magnesium, manganese, and possibly salt to manage thermal and energy properties.
-You're aiming for:
+#Proposing a new kind of ultra-stable, low-emission battery, one that uses fluorine and lithium as a
+core (as in molten salt chemistry), but on a non-radioactive and low-heat scale,                                                               incorporating magnesium, manganese, and possibly salt to manage thermal and energy properties.
+Aiming for:

 🧪 GOAL: A Zero-Emission, Low-Heat, Non-Radioactive Battery

 ✔ Ultra-stable